chrishare/anki/IT/kubernetes.md

 Kubelet - The bridge to the control plan / master components.
 Receives manifests of workload requirements from the control plane, and is tasked with enforcing these on the local node. kube-proxy - Proxies requests to the correct container on the local node.
 Manages some network isolation and load balancing too.

+## Kubernetes Abstractions

+Abstractions are:

+%

+Pods - A collection of tightly coupled containers.
+Often, there is just one container, or a main container and a helper container that must run alongside it.
+Rarely handled manually or directly, in favor of higher abstractions.
+Replication Controller - Pod template with control templates and logic that knows how to scale up or down pods to match specifications.
+Replication Sets - Similar to replication controller, but more advanced and intended to replace replication controllers.
+Deployments - An abstraction used directly by users to specify workloads and setups.
+Uses replication sets to manage deployed container counts, and so on.
+Stateful Sets - Specialized pod controllers for when deployments must be ordered, or when persistence is required, or when stable networking is needed.
+Daemon Sets - Specialized pod controllers that typically manage utility tasks, such as logging servers.
+Special in that they can be bound to very specific machines - i.e. one per node, etc.
+Jobs and Cron Jobs - Just like cron jobs, but implemented on the container substrate so they can be server agnostic.
+Services - A basic load balancer for related pods, so that there's a single endpoint for consumers that is stable.
+For instance, an API endpoint would be a service, rather than the (changing) container direct endpoints.
+Volumes - An abstraction that allows pods in a cluster to share the same file server without complex implementation-specific file mounting work.
+Destroyed after the pod is destroyed, but persists beyond individual containers being destroyed.
+Persistent Volumes - Like volumes, but truly persistent.
+Can guard against Kubernetes failures, such as node issues.
+The storage is not typically managed by Kubernetes, but something like NFS.
+Label - A semantic tag that marks objects as part of a group, such as app=customer-nodejs.
+This tag can then be used as a selector in the declarative documents that spec the cluster layout, and in API calls, etc.
+Annotations - Like labels, but usually rich an unstructructured, not used for selection.
+Things like documentation and notes.